 If you have itchy, watery eyes, antihistamine eyedrops may make you feel better.
 These medicines block histamine in the body.
 Histamine is a chemical that your immune system makes when you come in contact with an allergy trigger.
 It causes many of your allergy symptoms.

 Antihistamine eyedrops can quickly ease your symptoms.
 But relief may only last for a few hours.
+It can also cause your eyes to be more dry.
 You may need to use the drops several times a day.

 Anti-inflammatory Allergy Eyedrops

 NSAID eyedrops affect certain nerve endings.
 They change the way your body makes you feel itchy.

 Ketorolac (Acular, Acuvail) is the only NSAID approved for the treatment of itchy eyes.
 Itching usually starts to go away about 1 hour after using the eyedrops.
 These eyedrops often cause stinging or burning when first placed in the eyes.

 Doctors generally don’t recommend corticosteroid drops for long-term use, unless your case is really severe, due to possible side effects such as increased eye pressure and cataracts.

 When you use corticosteroid eyedrops, you should have regular checkups with an eye specialist to check on your eye health.
 These eyedrops can make you more likely to get:

 These eyedrops can quickly brighten the whites of your eyes and reduce eye redness for a short time.
 They narrow blood vessels in the eye area.
 This relieves the red, bloodshot appearance of the eyes but carries longterm risk of “rebound redness,” which is making your eyes permanently bloodshot.
 As a result, they are not recommended for longterm use.